 The need to design websites which display to their optimum abilities has never been greater.
 This is an aspect of web design in which we possess great experience.

 To achieve the best possible results, creating a responsive web design will ensure that your website is optimised for display on all platforms.
-These designs ensure that as well as your normal ‘desktop’ version, in an addition you will receive a ‘mobile’ version.
+These designs ensure that as well as your normal ‘desktop’ version, in addition, you will receive a ‘mobile’ version.
 This is where the term ‘responsive’ comes in.

 Due to the way in which the designs are created the browser will be able to identify the type of device being used to view the website and will display the correct version accordingly.

-If you’d like to speak to use regarding how we can help you to use web design to grow your company, give us a call on 01883 372488 or contact us via Facebook and we’ll be happy to talk you through your options.
+If you’d like to speak to us regarding how we can help you to use web design to grow your company, give us a call on 01883 372488 or contact us via Facebook and we’ll be happy to talk you through your options.